devadathanmb/dotfiles/README.md

 ## Quick setup:

 _These dotfiles are configured to work on my system, these may or may not work the same out of the box on your system.
-So make needed the changes._
+So make needed the changes.
+Checkout **bootstrap.sh** script for the required tools and packages._
 <br>

 1. Clone the repo: